|Persona Digital |

 Persona Digital Studio

 Recording studios are moving toward computers and software mixers.
 Computers with fast dual core processors, large amounts of RAM and SATA hard drives are now common and inexpensive.
 With the right software, they can do multitrack audio mixing and editing; as well as professional equipment.
 Old obstacles to computer-based recording have disappeared.
 Digital audio workstation (DAW) refers to a variety of hardware and software combinations that create a virtual studio, including an; audio multitrack mixer and recorder, MIDI recording and playback, usually incorporated in a host computer with audio/midi interface hardware.
 A professional DAW must have; high quality ADC-DAC hardware, professional audio software and a fully empowered midi sequencers.
-Home studio versions of DAWs are increasingly common and affordable but have limited capabilities.
-Computer Hardware and software continues to advance remarkably, making my studio equipment previous generation, vintage stuff that still produces great music but lags behind the quick and facile equipment of 2017.
+Home studio versions of DAWs are increasingly common and affordable.
+Computer Hardware and software continues to advance remarkably, making some of my studio equipment vintage stuff that still produces great music but lags behind the quick and facile equipment of 2017.
 New electronics, however, are mostly based on older designs that evolved for over 3 decades.

 Persona Studio History